-In June 2003, we issued convertible senior notes payable of \$98.0 million with a fixed interest rate of 4.625% per annum.
+In June 2003, we issued convertible senior notes payable of \$98.0 million with a fixed interest rate of 4.625% per annum, which remain outstanding as of September 30, 2005.
 Accordingly, we are not generally subject to any direct risk of loss arising from changes in interest rates.